tbenyon/wordpress_external_login_plugin/plugin-files/readme.txt

 == Changelog ==

+= 1.8.0 =
+* Pass additional data to the authenticating hash hook
+* Remove deprecated method (screen_icon())
+* Make the plugin easier for other developers to work on (integrating docker and an improved README.md)

 = 1.7.3 =
 * Fix issue that prevented the BETA feature of excluding users based on custom data in the users table from functioning
 * Update plugin details and screenshots